 Instructions

-- Beat 6 egg yolks with ½ cup sugar for about 1 minute or until well combined.
-Heat ⅔ cup horchata in a medium saucepan over medium heat until simmering.
+- Beat egg yolks with granulated sugar for about 1 minute or until well combined.
+Heat horchata in a medium saucepan over medium heat until simmering.
 Slowly add the horchata to the egg yolks, whisking constantly.
 Pour the mixture back into the pot and bring to a simmer over medium heat.
 Continue to simmer for 1 minute, stirring constantly.
 Remove from heat and cool completely.

-- Add 1 lb espresso mascarpone to the egg yolk mixture, whisking until smooth.
+- Add espresso mascarpone to the egg yolk mixture, whisking until smooth.

-- Whip 1 ¼ cup heavy cream until soft peaks form.
-Add ¼ cup powdered sugar, 1 teaspoon vanilla, 1 ½ teaspoon cinnamon, and ¼ teaspoon cayenne.
+- Whip heavy cream until soft peaks form.
+Add powdered sugar, vanilla, 1 ½ teaspoons cinnamon, and cayenne.
 Continue to beat until stiff peaks form.

 - Assemble the tiramisu.
-Combine ½ cup coffee with ¼ cup Kahlua.
-Dip the ladyfingers in the coffee mixture and let it soak in the liquid for about 10 seconds.
+Combine coffee with Kahlua and dip the ladyfingers in the coffee mixture.
 Arrange half of the ladyfingers in the bottom of a 7x11 inch baking dish.
 Spread half of the mascarpone mixture over the ladyfingers followed by half of the spiced whipped cream.
 Repeat the layers.
 Cover the tiramisu and let chill for at least 4 hours or preferably overnight.

-- Combine 2 tablespoon cocoa powder with ½ teaspoon cinnamon and ⅛ teaspoon cayenne.
+- Combine cocoa powder with reamining ½ teaspoon cinnamon.
 Dust the top of the tiramisu with the spiced cocoa powder.
 Serve.

 Tiramisu is probably the best summer dessert because it requires no baking.
 Who wants to turn on the oven when your kitchen is already 80 degrees F, am I right?
 There are three layers that we need to make, the mascarpone filling, the whipped cream filling, and the soaked ladyfingers.

 To make the mascarpone filling, beat together 6 egg yolks with ½ cup sugar for about 1 minute.
 Heat horchata over the stove on medium heat until it starts to bubble, then slowly add it to the egg yolks, whisking constantly.
 Don't add the horchata all at once or it will scramble the eggs.
-Heat the entire mixture over medium heat for about 1 minute, stirring constantly.
+Heat the entire mixture over medium heat for about 1 minute or until slightly thickened, stirring constantly.
 Remove from heat and let the mixture cool completely.

 Okay, so truth time.
 When I was buying ingredients for this Mexican tiramisu, I accidentally grabbed the espresso mascarpone.
-I didn't realize my mistake until it was time to make the dessert and who am I kidding, I wasn't going to go buy the plain version.
+I didn't realize my mistake until it was time to make the dessert and who am I kidding, I wasn't going to buy the plain version.
 Alas, this dessert got another kick of espresso but you know what?
 I actually loved it.
-If you can't find the espresso flavor, substitute with plain mascarpone.
+If you can't find the espresso flavor, substitute it with plain mascarpone or make your own.

 Beat the mascarpone with the egg yolk and horchata mix, whisking until smooth.
 And there you have the first filling.

-Before serving, dust the top of the tiramisu with cocoa powder, cinnamon, and a pinch of cayenne.
-Yup, we're adding a little cayenne to give it a little kick just like in Mexican hot chocolate.
+Right before serving, dust the top of the tiramisu with cocoa powder and cinnamon.
+Yup, we're adding a little extra cinnamon to really emphasize that flavor.

 Cut into this beautiful Mexican tiramisu and take a big bite of that creamy deliciousness.
 The Mexican twists to this dessert are all subtle but present.
 The hints of cinnamon and cayenne pop out here and there while the espresso mascarpone adds another layer of coffee flavor.
 Plus, you can't ignore the Kahlua that sings throughout.
 All in all, a great success!